tkhquang/tkhquang/README.md

 **☕ Powering the Next `int $0x13`?**

-I build web applications, from the interfaces people use to the APIs and databases behind them.
-Outside work, I make game mods and reverse-engineer the weird and wonderful bits of software.
-It's all part of the fun, fueled by curiosity (and caffeine).
+Most of my time is spent either fine-tuning web apps or reverse-engineering the weird and wonderful bits of software.
+It's all part of the fun, and fueled by curiosity (and caffeine).

 If you liked something I made or just want to support the ongoing tinkering, a virtual coffee is always appreciated!